Stif-UK/StifBlog_mk2/content/posts/cart-before-the-horse.md

 I built the site using [Jekyll](https://jekyllrb.com/ "Jekyll Website"), then spent ages getting the site to look and function just as I wanted it.
 I had _great fun doing this_ and ended up with a nice responsive site that looked pretty good (at least I thought so!).

 The problem was, I didn't have _anything to write_.
+So after uploading the site, I updated it maybe twice, before leaving it sitting for _years_.

 Now, maybe I should clarify for those who don't know me - I'm a terrible introvert.
 That might actually be more of a surprise to those that _do know me_ actually, but the thought of people reading anything I've written fills me with anxiety.